-Property expenses for the year ended December 31, 2023 increased by approximately \$0.4 million to approximately \$0.7 million, compared to \$0.2 million for the year ended December 31, 2022.
-The increase was primarily attributable to insurance, real estate taxes and legal fees paid on behalf of certain tenants, which will be reimbursed to us.
+Property expenses for the year ended December 31, 2024 decreased by approximately \$0.4 million to approximately \$0.2 million, compared to \$0.7 million for the year ended December 31, 2023.
+The decrease was primarily attributable to the timing of insurance costs incurred in 2023, which were reimbursed to us during 2024.